healpy/healpy/README.rst

-* Incompatibility with ``cfitisio`` from ``HEASOFT``: due to a conflict of header file names it is currently not possible to use the cfitsio library provided with the HEASOFT package for compilation of HEALPix C++.
-HEASOFT's include directory contains a file called "rotmatrix.h" which clashes with HEALPix's own rotmatrix.h.
+* Incompatibility with ``cfitisio`` from ``HEASOFT``: due to a conflict of header file names it is currently not possible to use the cfitsio library provided with the HEASOFT package for compilation of `HEALPix` C++.
+HEASOFT's include directory contains a file called "rotmatrix.h" which clashes with `HEALPix`'s own rotmatrix.h.

 * Compilation problems in the C++ package: some gcc versions (we have reports for 4.4.5 and 4.4.6) crash with an internal compiler error during compilation